 - 1. The entire municipal territory of the Township of Clearview is hereby described as a proposed site plan control area, and Council may pass by-laws to designate the whole of the Township, or any part or parts thereof, as a site plan control area. - 2.
 The proposed site plan control area described in Policy No. 11.10.2.1 above is specifically designated for the purposes of Subsection 41 (5) of the Planning Act, and the Township may require that anyone proposing the development of a building to be used for residential purposes containing fewer than 25 dwelling units submit any of the drawings mentioned in Paragraph 2 of Subsection 41 (4) of the Planning Act, provided that the proposed building meets the definition of "development" in Section 41 of the Planning Act. - 3.
 A by-law passed under Policy No. 11.10.2.1 above may include provisions that exempt certain types of proposed development, such as minor alterations or renovations to existing buildings or structures, from site plan approval. - 4.
-Notwithstanding Policy No. 11.10.2.1, no development for which a development permit has been issued under the Niagara Escarpment Planning and Development Act shall be subject to site plan control. - 5.
-Notwithstanding Policy No. 11.10.2.1, it shall be a policy of Council that the proposed development of an agricultural use on a lot on which such a use is permitted by the implementing Zoning By-law will generally not be subject to site plan control.
+Notwithstanding Policy No. 11.10.2.1, the Township's Site Plan Control By-law: - (a) may exempt from site plan control the proposed development of an agricultural use on a lot on which such a use is permitted by the implementing Zoning By-law; and - (b) may establish criteria according to which such an exemption may be granted.